 The additions to EEZ relate to legal, geological and geophysical (G&G) work undertaken for Block 12.
-The addition to Block 5 includes the US\$2 million signature bonus and work undertaken by G&G specialists.
+The additions to Block 5 include the US\$2 million signature bonus and work undertaken by G&G specialists in 2012.
+The additions of US\$38k are related to work undertaken by G&G specialists in 2013.